Peter Candid: General

 Peter Candid was an extremely versatile artist who was not only a painter but also a designer of tapestries, prints and sculptures.
 His pictorial work ranges from history paintings, portraits, mythological scenes and allegories.
 He created large altarpieces as well as complex decorative projects.
 He was an oil painter as well as a fresco artist.
 He is credited with introducing Italian fresco painting as a preferred medium in Bavaria.
 The iconography, which he developed, exerted an influence well into the 18th century.

-He completed many fresco's and oil paintings in Italy and also made tapestry designs and other works for Cosimo I de' Medici, Grand Duke of Tuscany.
+He completed many frescos and oil paintings in Italy and also made tapestry designs and other works for Cosimo I de' Medici, Grand Duke of Tuscany.
 His style in Florence was influenced by the school of Michelangelo, although he was closer to Bronzino and Alessandro Allori than to Vasari.
 His work also shows the influence of the Flemish tradition.

 In Munich he initially worked as part of a team of Italian artists under the direction of the Dutch-Italian painter Friedrich Sustris, who had also been in Florence.
 He realised frescoes after Sustris' designs for the court.
 He also produced many altarpieces.
 He became more autonomous after Sustris died and Maximilian I of Bavaria had ascended the throne at the end of the century.
 Candid further was responsible for all interior paintings at the new buildings added by Duke Maximilian to his palaces and continued to realise altar pieces.
 He executed small paintings on copper panels on religious, mythological and allegorical themes in a Mannerist style.

 In his later works he worked in a style transitory from the Late Renaissance to the early Baroque.
 This is evident in the Assumption of Mary, the altarpiece for the Munich Frauenkirche completed in 1620.